-2. Existing key employees and primary management officials shall be notified in writing that they shall either:
+2. Existing key employees and primary management officials

+shall be notified in writing that they shall either:

-- (a) Complete a new application form that contains a Privacy Act notice; or - (b) Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - 3.
+- a.
+Complete a new application form the contains a Privacy Act notice; or - b.
+Sign a statement that contains a Privacy Act notice and consent to the routine uses described in that notice. - 3.
 The following notice shall be placed on the application form for a key employee or a primary official before that form is filled out by an applicant.

 A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
 Also, you may be punished by fine or imprisonment.
-(U.S. Code, Title 18, Section 1001).
+(U.S. Code, title 18, section 1001.)

-- 4. The Tribe shall notify in writing existing key employees and primary management officials that they shall either: - (a) Complete a new application form that contains a notice regarding false statement; or - (b) Sign a statement that contains the notice regarding false statements.
+- 4. The Tribe shall notify in writing existing key employees and primary officials that they shall either: - a.
+Complete a new application form that contains a notice regarding false statements; or - b.
+Sign a statement that contains the notice regarding false statements.

-C. Background Investigations.
+C. Background Investigations 5

-- 1. The Tribe shall request from each primary management official and from each key employee all of the following information: - (a) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (b) Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers: - (c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph 1.(b) of this section; - (d) Current business and residence telephone numbers;
+- 1. The Tribe shall request from each primary management official and from each key employee all of the following information: - a.
+Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - b.
+Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and driver license numbers, - c.
+The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (1) (b) of this section;